This is how you can get rid of the fear of men

 This, when meditated, helps me to understand that God will be with me wherever I will go, even if it is to the grounds where people will humiliate me or shun me for my faith.
 It helps me to understand that I don't need to be afraid of anyone or anything they will think of me because it only matters what God thinks of me.
 It only matters what God thinks of you.

-Actually, let me challenge to a little accountability act:
+Allow me to challenge you to a little accountability act: